Un rÊve elfique

 «The boat of the fugitives is followed by radar since the beginning,

-thanks to the early alert from the harbour master's office of Perros
+thanks to the early alert from the harbor master's office of Perros

 Guirrec.
 The fugitives are within reach from a fast intervention frigate